Updated on: 11/14/2019

 Washington D.C. shares similarities with Boston when it comes to collision rate and fatality rate for motorists, but was ranked third in Liberty Mutual’s study on pedestrian safety.

-Pedestrian accident data appear to be trending in the right direction; the number of fatal pedestrian accidents declined approximately 8.7 percent in the first half of 2013 compared with 2012.
+Pedestrian accident data appears to be trending in the right direction; the number of fatal pedestrian accidents declined approximately 8.7 percent in the first half of 2013 compared with 2012.
 According to the Governors Highway Safety Association, this was the first time the number of pedestrian deaths had dropped in four years.

 This type of recognition comes as a double-edged sword in today’s world; the fact that the rest of the country sees Seattle at the forefront of the transportation revolution is significant as the city continues to build a safer and more inclusive transportation infrastructure.
 But fluxes in traffic stats can chance with environmental factors like weather or the economy.